googleapis/nodejs-tasks/samples/README.md

     gcloud beta tasks queues create-app-engine-queue my-appengine-queue

 Note: A newly created queue will route to the default App Engine service and version unless configured to do otherwise.
-Read the online help for the `create-app-engine-queue` or the `update-app-engine-queue` commands to learn about routing overrides for App Engine queues.

-## Deploying the app to App Engine standard environment

-Deploy the App Engine app with gcloud:

-    gcloud app deploy app.standard.yaml

-Verify the index page is serving:

-    gcloud app browse

 ## Deploying the app to App Engine flexible environment